-- 3. Distributors shall ensure that, while the device is under their responsibility, storage or transport conditions comply with the conditions set by the manufacturer. - 4.
-Distributors who consider or have reason to believe that a device which they have made available on the market is not in conformity with this Regulation shall immediately inform the manufacturer and, where applicable, his authorised representative and the importer.
-Distributors shall co-operate with the manufacturer and, where applicable his authorised representative and the importer, and with competent authorities to ensure that the necessary corrective action to bring that device into conformity, withdraw or recall it, if appropriate, is taken.
-Where the distributor considers or has reason to believe that the device presents a serious risk, he shall also immediately inform the competent authorities of the Member States in which he made the device available, giving details, in particular, of the non-compliance and of any corrective action taken. - 5.
+Distributors shall ensure that, while a the device is under their responsibility, storage or transport conditions do not jeopardise its compliance with the general safety and performance requirements set out in Annex I comply with the conditions set by the manufacturer.

+- 4. Distributors who consider or have reason to believe that a device which they have made available on the market is not in conformity with this Regulation shall immediately inform the manufacturer and, where applicable, his authorised representative and the importer. and make sure Distributors shall co-operate with the manufacturer and, where applicable his authorised representative and the importer, and with any competent authorities to ensure that the necessary corrective action to bring that device into conformity, withdraw or recall it, if appropriate, is taken.
+Where the distributor considers or has reason to believe that the device presents a serious risk, they he shall also immediately inform the competent authorities of the Member States in which they he made the device available, giving details, in particular, of the non-compliance and of any corrective action taken. - 5.
 Distributors who have received complaints or reports from healthcare professionals, patients or users about suspected incidents related to a device they have made available, shall immediately forward this information to the manufacturer and, where applicable, his authorised representative and the importer.
 They shall keep a register of complaints, of non-conforming products and of product recalls and withdrawals, and keep the manufacturer and, where available, the authorised representative and the importer informed of such monitoring and provide them with any information upon their request. - 6.
 Distributors shall, in response to a request from a competent authority, provide it with all the information and documentation that is at its disposal and is necessary to demonstrate the conformity of a device.
 This obligation shall be considered fulfilled when the authorised representative for the device in question, where applicable, provides the required information.
-Distributors shall cooperate with competent authorities, at their request, on any action taken to eliminate the risks posed by devices which they have made available on the market.
+Distributors shall cooperate with competent national authorities, at their request, on any action taken to eliminate the risks posed by devices which they have made available on the market.
 Distributors, upon request of a competent authority, shall provide free samples of the device or, where impracticable, grant access to the device.